Quantum chromodynamics: Lagrangian

 The symbol $G^a_{\mu \nu} \,$ represents the gauge invariant gluon field strength tensor, analogous to the electromagnetic field strength tensor, Fμν, in quantum electrodynamics.
 It is given by:

-where $\mathcal{A}^a_\mu(x) \,$ are the gluon fields, dynamical functions of spacetime, in the adjoint representation of the SU(3) gauge group, indexed by a, b and c running from $1$ to $8$; and fabc are the structure constants of SU(3).
+where $\mathcal{A}^a_\mu(x) \,$ are the gluon fields, dynamical functions of spacetime, in the adjoint representation of the SU(3) gauge group, indexed by a, b and c running from $1$ to $8$; and fabc are the structure constants of SU(3) (the generators of the adjoint representation).
 Note that the rules to move-up or pull-down the a, b, or c indices are trivial, (+, ..., +), so that fabc = fabc = fabc whereas for the μ or ν indices one has the non-trivial relativistic rules corresponding to the metric signature (+ − − −).

 The variables m and g correspond to the quark mass and coupling of the theory, respectively, which are subject to renormalization.

 An important theoretical concept is the Wilson loop (named after Kenneth G. Wilson).
 In lattice QCD, the final term of the above Lagrangian is discretized via Wilson loops, and more generally the behavior of Wilson loops can distinguish confined and deconfined phases.